 4. Different prop / decor descriptions

 Clip 1 mentions a green sofa.
 Clip 2 doesn’t mention a sofa at all.
 Clip 3 mentions a blue one.
-Model is free to vary.
+The model is free to vary anything you leave unsaid.

-How to spot it: scene description text varies across clips.
+How to spot it: the scene description text varies across clips.

 5. Generations done in different sessions / tools

-How to spot it: even with identical prompts, scene differs.
-Tool limitation.
+How to spot it: even with identical prompts, the scene differs.
+That’s a tool limitation, not a prompt error — switch approaches (below) rather than rewording.

 Shortest path to fix